USSR Chess Championship

-The USSR Chess Championship was played from 1921 to 1991.
+The USSR Chess Championship was played from 1920 to 1991.
 Organized by the USSR Chess Federation, it was the strongest national chess championship ever held, with eight world chess champions and four world championship finalists among its winners.
-It was held as a round-robin tournament with the exception of the 35th and 58th championships, which were of the Swiss system.
+It was held as a round-robin tournament with the exception of the 35th and 58th championships, which used the Swiss-system.